ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 ### Hit circles

-If the judgement is everything but a `MISS`, the combo will be incremented by 1.

-**Hit circles** are the most common object type in osu!.
+**Hit circles** are coloured circles with numbers displayed on them.
 A thin [approach circle](/wiki/Gameplay/Hit_object/Approach_circle) on the outside of the hit circle will shrink over time.
 The user is required to aim the cursor onto a hit circle and click it when the approach circle touches the hit circle.

 After hitting a hit circle, a number appears indicating the [judgement](/wiki/Gameplay/Judgement/osu!) received for how accurate the timing of the hit was.